morphoptic/modac1/README.md

 Both client and server architectures share common code but add their own specifics modac folder contains the internals of modac for both server and client modacGUI folder holds python code and Glade layout definitions for gtk clients

-testPanel is used to test UI panels. a couple edits and it can test different panels moGui_1 is the combined gui - it uses a tabbed Notebook style to support multiple panels

-modac_io_server is the only real server code
-It uses the Trio system for async threading.
-It has threads (or whatever they are) for:
-  * main publishing loop
-  * cmd receiving loop
-  * leica Disto BLE device management

 Basic action is for leica to run on its own, measuring every second or so (see code for delay), while cmd receiving loop runs async reads (await sock.aread())